Evidence-first supplement

 Why Long-Term Safety Is a Different Question

-Short-term tolerance does not automatically predict long-term appropriateness.¹ A supplement that causes no immediate side effects may still deserve reassessment when used daily, over extended periods, or during critical stages of growth and development.
-A product can be tolerated and still warrant a second look if the original reason for use has changed.
+Short-term tolerance does not automatically predict long-term safety.¹ A supplement that causes no immediate side effects may still raise questions when used daily, over extended periods, or during critical stages of growth and development.

-Long-term exposure introduces questions around accumulation, dose appropriateness over time, and shifting physiological needs.² Understanding this distinction helps explain why long-term pediatric safety data is often more limited than the familiarity of a product might suggest.
+Long-term exposure introduces considerations around accumulation, dose appropriateness over time, and shifting physiological needs.² Understanding this distinction helps explain why long-term pediatric safety data is often limited.

 Tolerated today does not automatically mean appropriate indefinitely.